singh-shivam-dev/DayToDay/README.md

 ]

-Create
+2)Create
   Request to submit a new comment and rating

 Request
 HTTP POST -> http://localhost:8080/products/2